Ziabar District

 Ziabar District (بخش ضیابر) is in Sowme'eh Sara County, Gilan province, Iran.
-Its capital is the city of Ziabar, whose population at the time of the 2016 National Census was 3,603 people in 1,193 households.
+Its capital is the city of Ziabar, whose population as a village at the time of the 2016 National Census was 3,603 people in 1,193 households.

 History

-After the census, Ziabar Rural District was separated from the Central District in the formation of Ziabar District.
+In 2021, Ziabar Rural District was separated from the Central District in the formation of Ziabar District.
+The village of Ziabar was converted to a city in 2023.